US Fulbright Logo

 Fulbright awards to Poland are granted through a competition open to students and alumni of U.S. higher education institutions to co-teach and teach practical English language classes in Polish higher education institutions.
 In most cases ETA positions include stand-alone teaching assignments and grantees are responsible for developing their own lesson plans and managing their own classrooms.

-Prior to your Fulbright grant, Fulbright Poland will invite you to a two-day long methodology training and a three-day long Orientation in Warsaw, which typically covers topics such as the Polish culture and language, higher education, healthcare system and the specifics of your grant.
+Prior to your Fulbright grant, Fulbright Poland will invite you to a two-day long methodology training and a two-day long Orientation in Warsaw, which typically covers topics such as the Polish culture and language, higher education, healthcare system and the specifics of your grant.
 Down the road you will have ample opportunities to bond and network with your fellow Fulbrighters and the Fulbright staff at events such as the Thanksgiving dinner, the November workshop, the Mid-Year meeting and the June Graduation.
 Throughout your grant period, you will have a dedicated Program Officer, who will oversee your stay in Poland.

 Grant Length